VictorSierra314/ansible_role_proxmox_guest_update_with_snapshot/README.md

 The hard way:

-Populate both inventories manually and make sure your ansible inventory list matches the IDs referenced in the pve_host_id variable.
+Populate both inventories manually and make sure your ansible inventory list matches the IDs referenced in the pve_host_ids variable.

 Additional requirements